Britgo/opengotha2misc/doc/og2tbl.md

     Either the name in the input file or the normalised name may be used.

-    A comma-separated list of names may supplied or the option may be given multiple times.
+    A comma-separated list of column names may supplied or the option may be given multiple times.

 - **-r**, **--rename-header**=_OLD_=_NEW_